mayer79/confintr/README.md

 - skewness and kurtosis,
 - R-squared and the non-centrality parameter of the F distribution,
 - Cramér's V and the non-centrality parameter of the chi-squared distribution,
-- the odds ratio of a 2x2 table,
+- odds ratio of a 2x2 table,
 - Pearson-, Spearman-, Kendall correlation coefficients,
-- mean, quantile and median differences.
+- mean differences, quantile and median differences.

 Both one- and two-sided intervals are supported.